Skip To Main Content

 • Be enrolled in a program or course of study that applies to a degree, diploma, or certificate

-• Your College Website: Once you are admitted and/or decided on college, check out their financial aid page which often has information on scholarships available to their students.
+• Your College Website - Once you are admitted and/or decided on college, check out their financial aid page which often has information on scholarships available to their students.
 This cannot be stressed enough.
 Your college is a great resource for scholarships!

 EAST HIGH SCHOOL SCHOLARSHIP NIGHT

 There are links to the scholarship applications, foundation websites, and information throughout the slide show.
 The same useful scholarship links and information can be found in the scholarship link at the top of the page.
-The Local Scholarship Requirements will give you detailed information on each scholarship on a grid which is a quick way to see if you qualify to apply for the scholarship.
+The Local Scholarship Requirements will give you detailed information for each scholarship on a grid which is a quick way to see if you qualify to apply for the scholarship.
 After opening the link, you'll be able to go directly to each scholarship website, for more information, by clicking on the scholarship name.

 FAFSA (FREE APPLICATION FOR STUDENT AID)

 When applying to colleges or universities, it is recommended that ALL students complete the Free Application for Federal Student Aid (FAFSA).
 This site will help determine eligibility for grants, loans, and other financial aid opportunities.
-Visit FAFSA - www.fafsa.ed.gov for more information and to complete the forms.
+Visit FAFSA for more information and to complete the forms.
 Remember, you should never have to pay to complete your FAFSA!

 Get Ready...This is what you need to have with you when you sit down to complete the FAFSA: